 In fact if you enter THE DEEP CLEANING CHALLENGE, you’ll learn just how to do that!

 The deep cleaning challenge is not a contest.
-If you follow the 3 simple steps, you can make more money and encourage customer satisfaction.
+If you follow the 3 simple steps, you can make more money and encourage customer satisfaction by providing a comprehensive cleaning experience.

 Second thing to do after being fired as a professional cleaner is to address the reason your agreement was terminated.